rwaldura/cube-scramblr/README.md

 Cube color logic helps color detection:
 * 6 colors total: Red Blue Green White Yellow Orange
 * There are 9 facelets of each color
+* Each center facelet is of a distinct color
     * White is opposite Yellow
     * Orange is opposite Red
     * Green is opposite Blue
-* Each center facelet is of a distinct color
-* 8 corner pieces are: R/W/G,
+* The 8 corner pieces are: R-W-G, etc.
-* 12 edge pieces are:
+* 12 edge pieces are: ...